LuYang-2023/Insulator-Defect-Detection-YOLO/README.md

+This code originates from a paper currently being submitted to the Remote Sensing journal, with the manuscript number remotesensing-3032313.
+Upon publication, the code will be made publicly available.
+During the review process, if reviewers wish to examine the code, they are welcome to contact me via email, and I will provide the necessary access permissions.

 ## 1.IDD-YOLO architecture diagram
 The structural diagram of the YOGL target detection model will be published after the acceptance of the paper.